Last week, a doctoral student came to me for writing advice.

 3. Use objective language.

 To be completely objective would be to write without adjectives and buzzwords.
-Objective writing is also supported by hard evidence (e.g., research and direct quotes).
+Objective writing is also supported by hard evidence, like research and direct quotes.

 Don’t be completely objective.
-That would leave your copy void of charm, which is necessary if you want to sell your readers (that is what you're trying to do, right?).
+That would leave your copy void of charm, which is essential if you want to sell your readers.
+That said, reasonably objective writing does have its benefits: It’s easily read and understood.

 Not buying it?